polygonjs/plugin-mediapipe-facemesh/README.md

 `yarn add @polygonjs/plugin-mediapipe-facemesh`

-And register the plugin in the function `configurePolygonjs` in the file `PolyConfig.js` so that the facemesh node can be accessible in both the editor and your exported scene:
+And register the plugin in the function `configurePolygonjs` in the file `PolyConfig.js` so that the facemesh nodes can be accessible in both the editor and your exported scene:

 ```js
 import {polyPluginMediapipeFacemesh} from '@polygonjs/plugin-mediapipe-facemesh/dist/src/index';